 Chelsea win at West Ham proves we’re not reliant on Cole Palmer – Enzo Maresca

-The 23-year-old withdrew from the starting line-up minutes before kick-off after feeling discomfort in his groin during the warm-up.
+The 23-year-old withdrew from the starting line-up minutes before kick-off after feeling discomfort in his groin.

 Chelsea head coach Enzo Maresca believed Chelsea’s thumping 5-1 Premier League comeback win away to West Ham proved once again that his side were not reliant on Cole Palmer.